slowernews/notebook/on-cooking.md

 #### Home oven pizza recipe

 - 250ml of flour (a weighing scale is not an essential tool for amateurs).
-Prefer type 65 flour and specially without self raising, you'll use live ferment.
+Prefer type 65 flour without self raising, you'll use live ferment.
 - 100ml of water.
 Prefer tepid water (~35C) to contribute to a good environment for live ferment.
 - full coffee spoon of salt.
 - 5 grams of live ferment.